gloriabenoit/DNAnexus-GWAS/docs/plink.md

 dx cd ../
 ```

-This script will create a new directory named `plink_gwas_<phenotype>` in the project on DNAnexus.
-In this folder, you will find a total of 44 files, named `sumstat_c<num>` (two per chromosome, the summary statistics and the log).
+This command outputs 22 files:

+* `sumstat_c<chrom-number>.BMI.glm.linear` contains the values for the regression *per chromosome*

+The files will be stored in the main directory, `plink_gwas_BMI`.

+> Please note, the commands are the same whether your phenotype is quantitative or binary.
+Only the name of the output file will change (`.glm.linear` or `.glm.logistic.hybrid` for linear and logistic regression respectively).

 ## Computing the results

-Now that all of the summary statistics are computed, we can clean them up and combine them into one clean file.
-We will create a new directory named `plink_gwas_<phenotype>`, locally this time, with inside another directory named `statistics` containing all of the summary statistics per chromosome.
-The combination of all of them will be located at the same level than `statistics`, making it easier to find.
+Now that all of the summary statistics are computed, we can download them, clean them up and combine them into one clean file.

+PLINK outputs a value for each of the covariates, in addition to the global p-value.
+However, these do not interest us, we only want to keep the global p-value.
+The following scripts helps clean up the p-values, and concatenates them into a single file.

+> Please change the value of `type` based on the regression performed: *"linear"* or *"logistic.hybrid"*.

 ```bash
 pheno="BMI"